As a young woman, Lesley Gore and Helen Reddy were my background music.

 A guy wrote a song for me once.
 It was about my smile.
 It should have been significant.
 As it turned out, it wasn’t.
 He didn’t give me much to smile about.

 My three-year-old granddaughter sang “You Are My Sunshine” for me.
 I think that’s the last time a song made me cry.
 She’s ten now.
-Those years go by.
+The years disappear.

 We’re sung into the world and we’re sung out.